 The winner of the competition's first-tier will represent Ghana in the next CAF Champions League, while the victorious team in the knockout stage will be the West African country's representative at the Confederations Cup.

-Football activities in Ghana were halted in June last year after the release of a documentary by investigative journalist Anas Aremeyaw Anas which exposed widespread corruption in the country's football administration.
+Football activities in Ghana were halted in June last year after the release of a documentary by investigative journalist Anas Aremeyaw Anas which exposed widespread corruption in the country's football administration, including illegal online gambling.